turingschool-examples/task_manager_rails/README.md

   * Create a button to edit a specific task
   * Create a route that will GET us an edit form
     * Add the action and views for this route
-  * Create a route that will PATCH a specific task based on form input
+  * Create a route that will update a specific task based on form input
     * Add the action that will accomplish this update and redirect the user

 ### Add an Edit Button to the Show Page